FREE DELIVERY WITHIN SINGAPORE

 Dose Spirulina benefits our brain?
 Spirulina is a more attractive name for edible cyanogreen algae biomass.
 It forms a green, sticky film on the surface of stagnant water, commonly known as pond scum.
 Spirulina is usually home to two kinds of algae: Arthrospira platensis and Arthrospira maxima.
 Why do you eat it?
 Spirulina is an excellent source of high-efficiency antioxidants and anti-inf...

-• spirulina benefits depressionspirulina benefits depression
+• spirulina benefits bodybuildingspirulina benefits bodybuilding

 Come indulge your body!
 Give it what it deserves.
 Join the Midori Lifestyle FAMBAM for Spirulina recipes, offers and health tips from us.